infiniteopt/InfiniteOpt.jl/docs/src/guide/sets.md

 This is crucial as support generation decides how each infinite-dimensional parameter, which is subject to certain infinite set, is discretized later in the transcription stage.
 The interface will allow users to automatically generate support points using our default methods.
 Later we will also show that users can also input support points manually for an infinite parameter.
+Please note that these methods are called by the [`@infinite_parameter`](@ref) macro when the `num_supports` keyword is used.
+Thus, users typically will not need to use this interface directly.

 In `InfiniteOpt` supports can be generated via [`generate_supports`](@ref) function.
 For example, let's generate 5 equidistant support points for the `IntervalSet` [-2, 2]: